Your browser is out of date. To use this website, please update your browser or use a different device.

 Why should you use VA Video Connect?

-Since its launch, thousands of Veterans have used VA Video Connect to receive care.
+Since the pandemic began, VA Video Connect visits have reached as many as 47,000 appointments in one day.
 It makes it easier for you to choose where you'd like to receive services.
-By connecting to the virtual medical room through the app, you can see and talk to your VA health care team from anywhere, making appointments more convenient and reducing travel and wait times.
+By connecting to the virtual medical room through videoconferencing, you can see and talk to your VA health care team from anywhere, making appointments more convenient and reducing travel and wait times.
+Veterans who are customers of Verizon, T-Mobile, and Sprint can use VA Video Connect on their smartphones with no data charges.

 What do I need to get started?

-On personal computers and Android or Windows mobile devices, VA Video Connect operates as a web-based app and does not require an app download.
-For iOS (Apple) users, the app should be downloaded from the Apple App Store prior to the visit.
+On personal computers and Android or Windows mobile devices, VA Video Connect operates as a web-based app and does not require an app download. iOS (Apple) users can download the app from the Apple App Store before their visit.
 To test whether your device is compatible with VA Video Connect, visit the VA Video Connect test site.

-VA Video Connect should not be used for an emergency situation.
+Do not use VA Video Connect for an emergency.
 If you need immediate assistance, call your local medical center or dial 911.

 Who do I call if I need help?